AlesCarl/CI2025_lab2/README.md

 ## Methodology

-The implementation is enhanced with several advanced techniques:
+The implementation is enhanced with several techniques:

 * **Specialized Memetic Algorithms:** Two distinct algorithms are used:
     * `memetic_algorithm_2opt`: For symmetric problems (`g_`).